openapi-sourcetools

 The purpose of openapi-merge is to avoid duplication of parts between documents.
 Only one in this category but proved useful.

 The various openapi-addsomething programs are intended to ensure there is only one copy of each practically identical schema, header, parameter, and response.
-Besides avoiding duplicated definitions, they also ensure that code generation does not need to check if same type has already been declared.
+Besides avoiding duplicated definitions, they also ensure that code generation does not need to check if same type has already been declared, when you process the #/components/schemas section.

 If you want to check for duplicate definitions, run the program and compare output with original file.
 Copy and rename definitions from processed file to the original as appropriate.
 Names for added component definitions follow the same pattern of TypeNx where Type is Schema, Header, etc. N is a number and x is present only to make find and replace easier as e.g. Schema1x is distinct from Schema10x whereas Schema1 and Schema10 might have issues with replacement in wrong places.